sahahn/parc_scaling/docs/index.md

 ## Base Experiment Results

-The below figure plots performance, as represented by [mean relative ranking](./results_intro#mean-rank) between all 220 parcellations, against the number of parcels / size in each parcellation.
+The below figure plots performance, as measured by [mean relative ranking](./results_intro#mean-rank) between all 220 parcellations, against the number of parcels / size in each parcellation.
 Results are further colored by type of parcellation and a log10-log10 inset of the same plot is provided.
 It may be useful to also review the [Intro to Results](./results_intro.html) page first, which